 When the fair values of nonfinancial assets and financial assets/liabilities cannot be measured based on quoted prices in active markets (i.e. Level 1inputs), their fair value is measured using valuation techniques (e.g. discounted cash flow (DCF) model).
 Where possible these valuation techniques are based on observable data, but where this is not possible judgement is required in establishing fair values.
 These judgements typically include considerations such as uncertainty and risk for financial assets and rent growth for non-financial assets.

-Significant changes in any of the relevant factors or assumptions would result in a significantly lower or higher fair value measurement for the asset.
+relevant factors or assumptions would result in a significantly lower or higher fair value measurement for the asset.